 Medicare Part C, also called Medicare Advantage, is an insurance option for people who are eligible for Medicare.
 These plans are offered through private insurance companies.

 You don’t need to buy a Medicare Part C plan.
 It’s an alternative to original Medicare that offers additional items and services.
 Some of these include prescription drugs, dental, vision, and many others.

 To be eligible for a Medicare Part C (Medicare Advantage) plan:

-- You must be enrolled in Original Medicare (Medicare parts A and B).
+- You must be enrolled in original Medicare (Medicare parts A and B).

 - You must live in the service area of a Medicare Advantage insurance provider that’s offering the coverage/price you want and that’s accepting new users during your enrollment period.

+- Disability.
+If you’ve received monthly Social Security or Railroad Retirement Board (RRB) disability benefits for 24 months, you’re eligible for Original Medicare.
 If you’re a disabled federal, state, or local government employee who’s not eligible for monthly Social Security or RRB benefits, you may be deemed entitled to disability benefits and automatically entitled to Part A after being disabled for 29 months.

 At a minimum, these plans will replace Medicare parts A and B, while offering a minimum of all of the benefits provided by parts A and B as required by law.